DigitalPublishingToolkit/TOD47-Virtue/md/05CathKeyes.md

     Australia.’ *Postcolonial Studies* 20.1 (2017): 18–33.

 [^05CathKeyes_12]: Panagiota Sotiropoulou and Sophie Cranston, ‘Critical Friendship:
-    An Alternative, ‘Care-full’ Way to Play the Academic Game.’ *Gender, Place & Culture* (2022).
+    An Alternative, ‘Care-ful’ Way to Play the Academic Game.’ *Gender, Place & Culture* (2022).

 [^05CathKeyes_13]: Thao Phan, et al., ‘Economies of Virtue: The Circulation of
     “Ethics” in Big Tech’, *Science as Culture* (2021): 121–35.

 [^05CathKeyes_14]: Frank Pasquale, ‘Machines Judging Humans: The Promise and Perils
-    of Formalizing Evaluative Criteria’, in Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society, New York, 7–8 February 2020.
+    of Formalizing Evaluative Criteria’, in *Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society*, New York, 7–8 February 2020.

 [^05CathKeyes_15]: Clare Hemmings, *Why Stories Matter*, Durham: Duke University
     Press, 2011.